|

 - "Attend campus events / intramural games of your students and they will invest more in 'your class'."

 To the best of my ability, I tried all the suggestions . . . . but nothing produced the results I wanted.
 Now, to be fair, I'm not an "influencer" . . . .
 I'm a chemistry teacher.
-It made me feel better about the situation when other teachers suggested that 25% of students will "get it" no matter what you do and 25% of students will "not get it" no matter what you do . . . . so teach to the middle 50%.
+It made me feel better about the situation when other teachers suggested that 25% of students will "get it" no matter what you do and 25% of students will "not get it" no matter what you do . . . . so, teach to the middle 50%.
 Still others said that you can either go "a mile wide and an inch deep" or "an inch wide and a mile deep."
 My "acceptance" of this academic reality was short-lived . . . .
 I stubbornly wanted my students' learning to be " a mile wide and a mile deep ."
 I decided "there had to be a better way."
 The problem needed investigation and I decided to use a proven strategy . . . .
 The Scientific Method .
-I am periodically stunned to hear scientists say something like "a student told me they really enjoyed "x" so I'm going to incorporate it in all of my classes because obviously it really works."
+I am periodically stunned to hear science teachers say something like "a student told me they really enjoyed "x" so I'm going to incorporate it in all of my classes because obviously it really works."
 The conclusion that something "works" can only be determined via the Scientific Method.
 Here's my approach to teaching "a mile wide and a mile deep" . . . .

-- Question: what steps can the professor implement to improve the class' general knowledge and critical thinking skills in Organic Chemistry.
+- Question: what steps can the professor implement to improve the class' general knowledge and critical thinking skills in Organic Chemistry?

 - Background Research: In 2004, I interviewed my top students to see what they did to make an "A" on the exam.
 Back then, students had an answer book for all their Organic homework problems and certain problems were "assigned" as important.
 My top students told me that if the Chapter 1 - 4 exam was coming up on Monday, they spent 2-3 hours reading/working problems on Chapter 1 on Wednesday, 2-3 hours on Chapter 2 on Thursday, 2-3 hours on Chapter 3 on Friday, 2-3 hours on Chapter 4 on Saturday and reviewed 2-3 hours on Sunday.
 I listened in stunned silence as my "best" students relayed very similar strategies . . . . what I was hearing for the first time in 15 years of teaching was that students had shown up to class for 3.5 weeks (10 hours of class time) and simply "took notes."
-I had incorrectly assumed that my best students didn't answer questions because they didn't want to appear smarter than the class . . . . the real truth is "they could not answer basic questions and they were not prepared to critically think" while they were in class with me . . . .
+I had incorrectly assumed that my best students didn't answer questions because they didn't want to appear smarter than the class . . . . the real truth is "they could not answer basic questions and they were not prepared to critically think while they were in class with me" . . . .
 I wasn't "teaching" them .

 - Students do not perceive "outside help" on "out of class" work as cheating.
+While some forms of outside help are better than others, there is a disconnect between homework as practice for the exam.

-- Some students "work together" in study groups.
+- some students "work together" in study groups.

-- Some students "help" other students by showing them how to get the correct answer.
+- some students "help" other students by showing them how to get the correct answer.

-- Some students "copy" other student's work.
+- some students "copy" other student's work.

-- Some students subscribe to websites that show them how to get the correct answer.
+- some students subscribe to websites that show them how to get the correct answer.

 - "I'm not good at Chemistry."